Focusing Terawatt-Scale Lasers Using Holographic Gaseous Lenses

-In this work, we demonstrate high-damage-threshold off-axis diffractive gas lenses that can steer and focus laser pulses with durations from femtoseconds to nanoseconds.
+In this work, we demonstrate high-damage-threshold off-axis diffractive gas lenses that can steer and focus laser pulses with durations from femtoseconds to nanoseconds with greater than 80\% diffraction efficiency.
 Adjustment of the write-beam focal position allows tuning of the lens focal length.
-We show diffraction efficiencies well above 50\% at fluences up to 35 J/cm\textsuperscript{2} for 532-nm 5-ns pulses and efficient focusing of 800-nm 35-fs pulses.
+We tested these lenses at fluences up to 35 J/cm\textsuperscript{2} for 532-nm, 5-ns pulses and intensities up to 5.5$\times$10\textsuperscript{13}~W/cm\textsuperscript{2} for 800-nm, 35-fs pulses.
 These lenses produce near-diffraction-limited focal spots with good pointing stability at 10 Hz, making them suitable for high-energy and high-power lasers at high repetition rate.